rackerlabs/design-system/_component_design/key-value-pairs.md

 ## When to use

 Use a key-value pair to represent a single row's worth of data, where the key represents a column header and the value represents a corresponding cell.
 Key-value pairs are used to present identifying information.

-Do not use key-value pairs to represent multiple rows or columns of data.

 {% endcolumn %}